libreswan/libreswan/testing/web/README.md

   new tab displaying the diff)) also toggls the results appearance under the comparison tab

-- if the build fails, no entry for it appears

-# Ideas
+# Improvements

 Some things could work better:

-- Errors column should be broken down further into "good" and "wip";
-  unfortunately that data currently isn't available

-- same for the graph so it goes, good, fail, good, fail, unresolved, untested?
+- "good" and "wip" each list their errors separately

+  So it is easier to identify "good" errors.

+  Unfortunately, the raw data (found in `results.json`) isn't currently included in `summary.json`.

-- can't select individual tests for comparison
+- examine (compare) individual tests

-  selecting an individual or small set of tests and comparing them across results would be nice

-- can't bookmark a comparison
+  For instance, select a test in the "Compare Results" tab would display (graph?) that test's history under a "Compare Test" tab.

+  The raw test results are in <run>/<test>/OUTPUT/result.json.

+- Bookmark comparisons

+  For instance `results?hash,hash`.

+  The required information seems to be in `location.search`.

-- an accumulative bar graph is probably a better way to represent the data (or at least the first-parents) that could then be overlaid with a scatter plot
+- Use an accumulative bar graph instead of a scatter plot

+  It probably better represents the data.
+However, since it needs to also plot branches things could get interesting.

-- the graph should pan and zoom
+- Graph should pan and zoom

-- better colour scheme welcome

 - trim older directories so the total is kept reasonable

+- use rowspan=... in the summary table

 # Automated Testing